wifasoi/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/wishbone/wishbone.rst

 Wishbone components
 -------------------
-The wishbone library has some other componet, like:
+The wishbone library has some other component, like:

 - WishboneDecoder
 - WishboneArbiter
 - WishboneIntercon
 - WishboneAdapter

-all the componet and utilities are in ``spinal.lib.bus.wishbone``
+all the component and utilities are in ``spinal.lib.bus.wishbone``

 WishboneDecoder
 ^^^^^^^^^^^^^^^
-This device is usefull when you need to connect multiple wishbone slaves to a master.
+This device is useful when you need to connect multiple wishbone slaves to a master.

-You can istantiate it in this way:
+You can instantiate it in this way:

 .. todo::
    check this code